mirnes-mrkaljevic/mirnes-mrkaljevic.github.io/docs/_posts/2025-06-16-why-body-language-is-important-for-software-developer.md

 Above, we mentioned few points why body language is important.
 Bellow are some good books to read on this topic:
  1. **"What Every BODY is Saying" by Joe Navarro**
-   A former FBI agent shares how to decode others’ body language—and how to project confidence. [https://amzn.eu/d/fSxYUwK](https://amzn.eu/d/fSxYUwK)
+   A former FBI agent shares how to decode others’ body language and how to project confidence. [https://amzn.eu/d/fSxYUwK](https://amzn.eu/d/fSxYUwK)

 2. **"The Definitive Book of Body Language" by Barbara Pease & Allan Pease** A comprehensive guide to understanding non-verbal cues in various settings. [https://amzn.eu/d/7ENzQQU](https://amzn.eu/d/7ENzQQU)